 This load has preformed well for me with plenty of kills on deer and hogs.
 I’m sure with some homework you can make something similar work for you.

-If you want to check out some of the kills made with the bullets loaded from this article, then check out:
+If you want to check out just a few of the kills made with the bullets loaded from this article, then check out: